PIX3L-IT/PixelBot/README.md

 # PixelBot

 PixelBot is a Discord bot that integrates with Google Sheets to post daily or pending activities in channels or direct messages.
-User–Discord mappings are configured in mappings.json.
+User–Discord mappings should be configured in a mappings.json file.

 ## Requirements
 - Node.js 18+